Meet Our Team

 Licensed Associate Marriage & Family Therapist

 Tara is calm and witty and provides a client-centered, safe, and non-judgmental environment for her clients.
 Her practice guides people in being open and honest with themselves and in their communication with others.
-She has worked in community mental health and wraparound services for clients with a primary focus on couples and family connections and is trained in levels 1 and 2 Gottman as well as Advanced Emotion-Focused Therapy (EFT).
-When working with individuals and families, she incorporates strategies for interpersonal and intrapersonal healing from trauma, relational injuries, and complications due to neurodiversity.
+She has worked in community mental health and wraparound services, with a primary focus on couples, family connections, and relational healing.
+Tara is trained in Levels 1 and 2 of the Gottman Method, Emotionally Focused Therapy (EFT), EMDR, and Level 1 Sand Tray Therapy.
+When working with individuals, couples, and families, she incorporates strategies for interpersonal and intrapersonal healing from trauma, relational injuries, and challenges related to neurodivergence.
+Tara also offers FCLC’s Couples Intensive, a neuro-affirming program that helps couples understand how neurodivergence may be shaping their relationship and the patterns beneath recurring conflict.

 Fun fact: In her free time, you can catch Tara on a mountain or DIY-ing something cool at home.